ChristianCabral99/ChristianCabral99/README.md

 </p>

 ## A little bit about me
-I am a currently finishing my Software Degree at Universidad Modelo 🧑🏻‍💻
+I am a Software and Technology Engineer graduated from Universidad Modelo 🧑🏻‍💻
 <br>
 #### 🌱 Things I am currently working on:
-- Finish my Software and Technology Degree 💻
+- Working on personal data projects 📊
-- Taking online courses about AWS and Unity 🎮
+- Taking online courses about AWS and Unity 💻
 - Developing a Mobile App for Soccer Referees ⚽

 #### 📊 Some of my personal data analysis projects: